-The Graduate Program in the Division of Liberal Arts and International Studies (LAIS)
+The Graduate Program in the Division of Humanities, Arts, and Social Sciences (HASS)

 Colorado School of Mines, located in Golden, Colorado, and nestled in the foothills of the Rocky Mountain West, is a public research university devoted to engineering and applied science.
 The Master offered is a unique Master’s of Science graduate program situated in a university setting that has broad expertise in resource extraction, exploration, production, and utilization.
 The Graduate program combines this expertise with qualitative and quantitative analysis and specialized knowledge on issues related to international political economy, natural resources, and energy policy.
 In small discussion-focused classes, you will work with faculty who specialize in natural resource and energy policies related to minerals, fossil fuels, nuclear power, and renewable energy.
 Faculty have regional expertise in Africa, Asia, Latin America, and Russia/Eurasia, as well as in U.S. policy-making.
 With our focus on multidisciplinary study, you will work with engineering, science, and economics and business faculty and graduate students across the renowned Colorado School of Mines campus.
 Some students choose to get a minor in other areas, such as mineral and energy economics or mining.
 In addition, our Graduate students have held competitive internships with organizations as diverse as the National Renewable Energy Laboratory (NREL), Congressional Research Service, and Newmont Mining.